Green Dream Maschine – Moto Guzzi V7 Cafe Racer

-In the world of custom motorcycles, there's one builder who has become synonymous with great looking Moto Guzzi's, his name is Axel Budde.
-At his KaffeeMaschine workshop in Hamburg, Germany, Axel has amassed a portfolio of gorgeous custom Guzzi's that are enough to make any motorcycle lovers heart race.
-Using examples of the Italian manufacturer's most iconic motorcycles Axel applies a svelte design approach that strips away unnecessary clutter to leave only the beautiful, bare essentials.
+In the world of custom motorcycles, one builder who has become synonymous with great looking Moto Guzzi’s is Axel Budde.
+At his KaffeeMaschine workshop in Hamburg, Germany, Axel has amassed a portfolio of gorgeous custom Guzzi’s that are enough to make any motorcycle lovers heart race.
+Using examples of the Italian manufacturer’s most iconic motorcycles Axel applies a svelte design approach that strips away unnecessary clutter to leave only the beautiful, bare essentials.
 His style in undeniably influenced by the cafe racer movement of the fifties, which he applies using handmade alloy bodywork and the best in aftermarket add-ons.
 Today we take a closer look at one of the newest additions to his collection, the V7 Sport based KaffeeMaschine 18.

 “I built the bike for a Swedish client, who brought the V7 Sport to me in parts” says Axel.
 “Thank god, because I wouldn’t want to take an original V7 Sport as a donor bike for a custom build!”
 This is an interesting insight into Axel’s attitude towards building customs.
 Recognizing the importance of unmolested classics is just as important as knowing when to modifying them and there’s a fine line between choosing to do one or the other.
 Thankfully in this instance customisation was the best option.